shmorri/docs-casa-prod/docs/source/index.md

 Casa is tightly coupled with the [Gluu Server](https://gluu.org/docs/ce).
 A few important notes:

 - **Same host**: Casa must be installed on the same server (host) as its corresponding Gluu Server.
-For example, if your Gluu Server is deployed on `https://accounts.mydomain.com` , Casa should reside on the same host, for instance at `https://accounts.mydomain.com/signinoptions`
+For example, if the Gluu Server is deployed on `https://accounts.mydomain.com` , Casa should reside on the same host, for instance at `https://accounts.mydomain.com/signinoptions`

 - **Authentication scripts**: The Gluu Server leverages "interception scripts" to implement the user authentication process.
 For each type of authenticator that is manageable in Casa (e.g. U2F keys, OTP apps, etc.), its corresponding authentication script **must be** enabled in Gluu